ICRAR/ngas/doc/commands/storage.rst

 If multiple files of the same ID exist and ``file_version`` is not specified then the file with the highest version number will be retrieved by default.

+If the file was compressed internally by NGAS at archiving time, at ``RETRIEVE`` time the contents are still returned compressed.
+Different clients will handle this differently: if the client supports ``Content-Encoding: XYZ`` responses (with ``XYZ`` being the compression used internally in NGAS) then a filename without the corresponding compression extension will be presented, as the client automatically decompresses the incoming content before presenting it to the user.
+In the case the client doesn't support this, a filename with the corresponding extension will be presented to ensure clients associate the filename and its contents with the corresponding utilities.

 Note that only one file can be retrieved per RETRIEVE request.

 **Example**